mikablachut/Code_Sharing_Platform/README.md

 ### Get Code Endpoint

-Endpoint  returns a code snippet with a specified id as a JSON object (where {id} is the id of a code snippet).
-The code snippet is not accessible if one of the restrictions is triggered.
-Endpoint will return 404 Not Found in this case and all the cases when no snippet with such a UUID was found.
+Endpoint returns a code snippet with a specified ID as a JSON object (where {id} is the ID of a code snippet).
+The code snippet is not accessible if any restriction is triggered.
+In such case the endpoint will return '404 Not Found' error message.
+Same error message will appear when no snippet with such a ID.

 GET Method